 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'Create, schedule, and manage social media posts'.
-Also specifies the tool (Typefully) and platforms supported. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: 'Create, schedule, and manage social media posts via Typefully.'
+These are clear, actionable verbs tied to a specific platform. | 3 / 3 |

-Completeness | Clearly answers both what ('Create, schedule, and manage social media posts via Typefully') AND when ('ALWAYS use this skill when asked to draft, schedule, post, or check tweets, posts, threads, or social media content'). | 3 / 3 |
+Completeness | Clearly answers both 'what' (create, schedule, manage social media posts via Typefully) and 'when' (explicitly states 'ALWAYS use this skill when asked to draft, schedule, post, or check tweets, posts, threads, or social media content' with platform-specific triggers). | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural terms users would say: 'draft, schedule, post, check, tweets, posts, threads, social media content, Twitter/X, LinkedIn, Threads, Bluesky, Mastodon'. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural trigger terms users would say: 'draft, schedule, post, check, tweets, posts, threads, social media content, Twitter/X, LinkedIn, Threads, Bluesky, Mastodon.'
+These are highly natural and comprehensive. | 3 / 3 |

 Total | 12 / 12 Passed |